khangtong/aniflix/README.md

 # Aniflix

-An anime streaming application using expressjs, mongoose and more. 😉
+An anime streaming application using HTML, CSS, JavaScript, NodeJS, MongoDB and more. 😉